byu-cs324/byu-cs324/04-lab-shell-pipeline/README.md

 Thus, the process is:

  - Create a pipe.
- - Fork two child processes.
+ - Fork two child processes, corresponding to the left- and right-hand commands of the pipe.
+Each new child process will have its own code to run, based on the following bullet point.
  - In each child process:
    - Check the command for any input or output redirection, and perform that redirection using the methodology described previously.